krentzd/ai4ab/README.md

 # Deep learning recognises antibiotic mode of action from brightfield images

 ## Description
-This repository contains the source code to reproduce the figures from "Deep learning recognises antibiotic mode of action from brightfield images".
+This repository contains the source code to reproduce the analysis from "Deep learning recognises antibiotic mode of action from brightfield images".

 ## Installation
 1) Clone the repository with `git clone https://github.com/krentzd/ai4ab.git`